 Epilepsy is the 4th most common neurological disease in the world, affecting about 50 million people globally.
 According to studies, this neurological disorder is more common than Parkinson’s disease, Cerebral palsy, autism, and multiple sclerosis combined.
-Generally, web contents do not harm individuals with epilepsy (specifically photosensitive epilepsy).
+Generally, web content does not harm individuals with epilepsy (specifically photosensitive epilepsy).
 However, some web owners use design and dramatic effects such as flickering or flashing lights and strobe-like effects, which may cause harm to some users.
-Even if they do not trigger seizures, as is the case for photosensitive epilepsy, it can be distracting and cause dizziness or nausea.
+Even if they do not trigger seizures, as is the case for photosensitive epilepsy, they can be distracting and cause dizziness or nausea.
 Indeed, you wouldn’t want your web content associated with things like that.
 Therefore, to prevent this from happening, we have created a checklist for epilepsy accessibility.
 Here, we will tell you what part of your website should be accessible for those with seizures.
 There’s a lot to learn, so let’s get started.

 What is Epilepsy?

 Epilepsy (also known as a seizure disorder) is a chronic non-communicable disease that affects the nervous system.
 This disability is characterized by recurring seizures involving part of the body or the entire body.
 It is often accompanied by loss of bowel control, bladder functions, and unconsciousness.
 Other symptoms of epilepsy include disturbance of movement, mood, sensation, and loss of other cognitive functions.

 Epilepsy can affect people of all ages.
 It is particularly common in babies between the ages of 0 to 2 years but rare in toddlers between three and five.
 It is also common in children aged six to thirteen, teenagers, young adults, adults, and elderly people.